 Our Immigration Justice Campaign works to address these conditions by organizing and winning concrete gains for immigrants, undocumented immigrants in particular.
 There are several areas of work in the campaign.

 First, we are a leader within the “Green Light New York Driving Together” coalition fighting for statewide legislation to allow all New Yorkers to access driver’s licenses regardless of documentation status.
-In addition to being part of the Steering Committee, we’ve also taken on the primary responsibility of running and training the campaign’s “Consejo,” its statewide advisory council of directly impacted immigrants.
+In June 2019, we won this milestone legislation and have worked to ensure smooth implementation of the law with the coalition since then.

 Second, we are fighting to win the creation of municipal IDs that would be accessible to undocumented immigrants in cities throughout the Hudson Valley.
 We have won FIVE municipal programs in all of New York State — in Poughkeepsie, Middletown, Kingston, Beacon, and Newburgh.
-We are working to pass them in Warwick and New Paltz as well.
+So far, over 3,000 residents have made use of these programs to get their own municipal IDs!

 Third, we are fighting to win protections at the federal level as a member of the New York Immigration Coalition (NYIC) and as a part of the national movement.
-In July of 2018, we joined the NYIC’s Immigrants Vote!
-Campaign to ensure a more representative mid-term election.
-We registered 1,067 voters in three months and made over 25,000 calls and texts in three weeks to increase voter turnout amongst new citizens, people of color, and low-income folks.
+We’ve fought to protect DACA by meeting with our Congressmen and Senators, mobilizing to Washington, DC, and more.